daveism/ncgis-talk-2017-resources/GitHub_step5.md

 ## Configuration

-First we need to update the configuration of the viewer.
+First, we need to update the configuration of the viewer.

 Replace the file `config/default.js` with the contents of [config/default.js](https://gist.github.com/daveism/64c30b371a055f18bd20c52557d51d3a).

 **You can do this by**
-- Copying everything in the the [linked file](https://gist.github.com/daveism/64c30b371a055f18bd20c52557d51d3a).
+- Copying everything in this [linked file].(https://gist.github.com/daveism/64c30b371a055f18bd20c52557d51d3a).
 - Edit the `config/default.js` file on GitHub.
 - Select and delete all existing text in the file `config/default.js`.
 - Paste into  `config/default.js`.